This article is currently under construction and is being expanded on a regular basis. |

 check.

-Further information will follow soon.
-Until then, consult the inline help of the rule Logfile Grouping.
+Further information will be added soon.
+Until then, consult the inline help for the Logfile Grouping rule.

-This section will follow soon.
+This section will be added soon.
 Until then, consult the inline help of the rule Logfile patterns.

 6. Forwarding to the Event Console

-In addition to the direct processing of log messages in Checkmk and a possible reclassification with the rule Logfile patterns, there is also the option of forwarding log lines obtained by logwatch to the Event Console.
-This is done using the rule Logwatch Event Console Forwarding and is described in the article The Event Console.
+In addition to the direct processing of log messages in Checkmk and a possible reclassification with the Logfile patterns rule, there is also the option of forwarding log lines obtained by logwatch to the Event Console.
+This is done using the Logwatch Event Console Forwarding rule, and is described in the The Event Console article.

 7. Logwatch in monitoring